 Variations in the origin, course, and position of arteries are common, whereas variations in size are rare.
 Developmental anomalies during angiogenesis lead to reported cases of hypoplasia, atresia, agenesis, absence, duplication, and fenestration.

 Vascular anomalies such as arteriovenous malformations or aneurysms necessitate surgical treatment.
-Perfect knowledge of the brain vasculature is mandatory in pre-operative assessment of vascular diseases.
-In this pre-operative assessment, an armamentarium of studies of can be used such as angioscanner, digital subtraction angiogram (DSA), magnetic resonance angiography (MRA).
+Perfect knowledge of the brain vasculature is mandatory in the pre-operative assessment of vascular diseases.
+In this pre-operative assessment, an armamentarium of studies can be used such as angioscanner, digital subtraction angiogram (DSA), magnetic resonance angiography (MRA).
 Of those, the angiogram represents the exam of choice.

 Abnormalities within the arterial wall, obstruction in the vessel lumen or arteriovenous malformations may predispose to an imbalance in the cerebral hemodynamic leading to an acute onset of neurologic symptoms.